We believe and teach

 all kinds of false doctrines that contrary to the Scripture teach, for example,

 – that the bread and wine in the Holy Supper are only symbols for the body and blood of Christ (Reformed deviation);

 – that the bread and wine cease to be bread and wine when they in the mass become the body and blood of Christ (transubstantiation, Roman deviation);

-– that the words of institution does not have any immediate effect, when they are recited in the mass, but are only a general promise of Christ’s body and blood being present when the communicants receive them (Philippism or receptionism);
+– that the words of institution do not have any immediate effect when they are recited in the mass, but are only a general promise of Christ’s body and blood being present when the communicants receive them (Philippism or receptionism);

-– that adoration of Christ in the Sacrament is forbidden and a kind of worship of bread (Reformed and Philppistic deviation);
+– that adoration of Christ in the Sacrament is forbidden and a kind of worship of bread (Reformed and Philippistic deviation);

 – that consecrated elements that sometime happen to be left over at the end of the Holy Supper do not stand under the command of Christ to be eaten and drunk as a sacrament (Philippism);